-And, if so, how can telehealth companies fill the gaps for patients across the country?
+And if an attack on PrEP is coming, how can telehealth companies fill the gaps for patients across the country?

 To Put it In Context, Let’s Talk about Kelley vs. The United States of America